 This is what transfigures Monday morning.
 You no longer work for a verdict; you work from one.
 Your labor is no longer a desperate audition before a God you are trying to impress; it is the grateful overflow of a child who is already loved, already secure, already an heir.
 The Spirit who is sanctifying you works in your work — making the believer a better, not a worse, employee, because his diligence is fueled by gratitude rather than fear.
 And the Sabbath becomes a weekly sermon preached to the over-worker's heart: the world does not rest on your shoulders.
 When you stop, the universe keeps running, because it was never running on you.
 It runs on the providence of God, who upholds all things by the word of His power and who does not need your overtime to keep the planets turning.
 To rest is to confess that you are a creature and not the Creator — and that confession is the most freeing thing an exhausted person can say.

-So hear the rest folded inside the doctrine.
+Hear the rest of it.
 If you are the striver, burning the candle at both ends to prove you are worth something, lay the proving down.
 You cannot earn what has already been given, and you do not need to.
 The God who chose you before you had done anything good or bad does not love you more on the day of the promotion or less on the day of the layoff.
 If you are bored — stuck in a job that feels beneath you, invisible, repetitive, unseen — remember the bondservant at the millstone whose grinding the throne of heaven received as worship.
 There is no honest task too small for God to be glorified in it, and the audience that matters has been watching the whole time.
 And if you are out of work — between things, as the flinching phrase goes — hear this most of all: your identity was never your job, so unemployment cannot take it from you.
 You are not what you do.
 You are what Christ has done.
 The verdict over your life does not change with your employment status, because it was never resting on your productivity in the first place.